schwpz/eyedra/README.md

 - Eyedra is for personal and non-commercial use only.
 - Redistribution, modification, or rebranding is not allowed.
-- All rights reserved © 2025 schwpz
+- All rights reserved © 2025 Batuhan Turguteli

 ---